-The college, a component of The City University of New York, was founded in 1970 as a result of collaborative efforts by community leaders, elected officials, the Chancellor, and the Board of Trustees of The City University of New York.
+The College, a component of The City University of New York, was founded in 1970 as a result of collaborative efforts by community leaders, elected officials, the Chancellor, and the Board of Trustees of The City University of New York.
 The College, named after the late civil rights leader Medgar Evers, is charged with a mandate to meet the educational and social needs of the Central Brooklyn Community.
-Medgar Evers College, believes that education is the right of all individuals in the pursuit of self-actualization.
-Consequently, the college's mission is to develop and maintain high quality, professional, and career-oriented undergraduate degree programs both at the baccalaureate and at the associate degree levels, paying close attention to the articulation between the two-year and four-year programs.
+Medgar Evers College believes that education is the right of all individuals in the pursuit of self-actualization.
+Consequently, the college's mission is to develop and maintain high-quality, professional, and career-oriented undergraduate degree programs both at the baccalaureate and at the associate degree levels, paying close attention to the articulation between the two-year and four-year programs.

-Medgar Evers College has a student body of approximately 4240 students that is reflective of the Crown Heights community.
-The college employs approximately 600 full-time faculty and staff.
-In addition, the college, through the School of Professional & Community Programs serves in excess of eight thousand multi-cultural individuals during the academic year.
+Medgar Evers College has a student body of approximately 3600 students, which is reflective of the Crown Heights community.
+The college employs approximately 470 full-time faculty and staff.
+In addition, the college, through the School of Professional & Community Programs, serves approximately sixteen thousand multicultural individuals during the academic year.
 The campus is located at 1650 Bedford Avenue, Brooklyn, New York.
-The Borough of Brooklyn has a population of approximately 2.8 million people.
+The Borough of Brooklyn has a population of approximately 2.6 million people.
 The campus is situated on a four-acre site and comprised of five buildings located on or contiguous to the campus.